Register company in Latvia: Introduction

 - There are many types of business structures in Latvia.
 When deciding the most suitable entity type, it is important to consider various factors that include but are not limited to availability of personal liability protection, tax ramifications, ownership and management flexibility as well as compliance requirements.
 Each business entity will come with its distinctive features.

 - Before the start of the engagement, Tetra Consultants will fully understand your business before recommending the most optimum business entity in Latvia.
 Some considerations we take into consideration include the type of business activity, tax obligations and nationalities of shareholders and directors.
 Our consultants will also offer more information on the requirements imposed to set up these entities.

-- Tetra Consultants will assist in registering your business.
+- Tetra Consultant’s dedicated team of experts will provide extensive assistance to register company in Latvia.
 There are 4 main types of business entities available for setting up in Latvia, including: Limited Liability Company, Corporations, Partnership, Branch and Representative Office.